-Figure 9 Comparison of CO2 emissions by type of
+Figure 9 Comparison of CO2 emissions by type of vehicle

-CO2 emissions are expressed as relative values with the gasoline car being 100, which meets the fuel standard for 1500cc class cars provided by the Japanese Law regarding the rationalization of energy use In the case of resort islands, routine travel between the mainland and the island often involves ferries or other such vessels.
+In the case of resort islands, routine travel between the mainland and the island often involves ferries or other such vessels.
 Converting these vessels to run on biofuels will be effective in reducing carbon emissions.
 Other measures could include converting island fishing boats to run on biofuels and utilizing natural sunlight on pleasure boats.